It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 A psychological exam — a test or interview so doctors can determine if you can handle the stress involved in the study

-While there isn’t actual sleeping just yet, you’d be pleased to know that you will still be paid for your time just by completing the final assessment phase.
+While there isn’t any actual sleeping just yet, you’d be pleased to know that you will still be paid for your time just by completing the final assessment phase.

 After passing the exams, you’ll be given several assignments to complete.